 How to organize your clothes by color?

 Your closet of clothes will be less complicating than the filing cabinet, I’m sure.
-Start by pulling out all the items from each section of your closet.
-First, sort by type of item or usage.
-Then, go through each item and organize them by color from brightest to darkest.
+Start by pulling out all the items from each section of your wardrobe — first, sort by type of thing or usage.
+Then, go through each piece and organize them by color from brightest to darkest.
 You can use the rainbow colors if you wish: (ROYGBIV) – Red, Orange, Yellow, Green, Blue, Indigo, and Violet.
 Then, place the items back into the closet.
 I prefer to use this system to reduce how long it takes me to set up outfits in the morning.
 It also helps me realize what colors I am missing.
 Here are some posts I wrote previously on the topic of closet organization.

 Here is an additional tip from another Professional Organizing Expert.